nnnoel/graphql-apollo-resource-manager/README.md

 This is a demoable full-stack React + Graphql + Apollo webapp.

 Live: https://resource-manager-app-aussmfifmq.now.sh
+>The server tends to sleep after extended periods of inactivity.
+Give it a minute or two prior to a delay.

 The purpose of this app is to provide a local hub of queryable community ran programs that are maintained by service administrators.
 This is essentially a subset of an older [project](https://github.com/nnnoel/bounty_for_studyedge) with a focus on learning Graphql + Apollo.

-Uses a number of redux related libs for persisting state, [async store](https://medium.com/@machadogj/async-action-creators-with-redux-thunk-83af81994250), apollo mutation lifecycle hooks, and [react-redux-form](https://github.com/davidkpiano/react-redux-form).
+Uses a number of redux related libs for persisting state, [async store](https://medium.com/@machadogj/async-action-creators-with-redux-thunk-83af81994250), thunk for apollo mutation lifecycle hooks, and [react-redux-form](https://github.com/davidkpiano/react-redux-form).
 Greatly influenced by https://github.com/Carlows/alt-market.

 Tech Features:
 -